aimms/user-guide/aimms-ide/CONOPT/Debugging/CONOPT_Debugging_-_Read_Options_File.rst

-The option file uses the CONOPT names of the options, which can be found in the :ref:`option-CONOPT-aimms_to_conopt_mapping` .
+The option file uses the CONOPT names of the options, which can be found in the :ref:`CONOPT_AIMMS_to_CONOPT_Mapping` .